nasa/cumulus-template-deploy/docker/README.md

 ## Create local port:
 aws ssm start-session --target i-000000000000 --document-name AWS-StartPortForwardingSession --parameters portNumber=22,localPortNumber=4343

-## Run in a separate terminal to create the tunnel:
+## Configure with path to keypair and run in a separate terminal to create the tunnel:
 ssh -p 4343 -N -L 8000:abcdefghij.execute-api.us-east-1.amazonaws.com:443 ec2-user@localhost -i path/to/keypair

 ## Add to your /etc/hosts file: